MaximilianMahlke/Jackpot-Generator/README.md

 # Jackpot-Generator
- website to create random lottery-numbers (Euro-Jackpot)
+ 23.06.2018 | A simple website to create random lottery-numbers (Euro-Jackpot).